University of Newcastle

 Course overview

-This program offers a pathway to midwifery registration, allowing graduates to practice as registered Midwives with the Nursing and Midwifery Board of Australia under the Australian Health Practitioner Regulation Agency (AHPRA).
+The Graduate Certificate provides a pathway to registration as a midwife with the Nursing and Midwifery Board of Australia under the Australian Health Practitioner Regulation Agency (AHPRA), subject to meeting all registration requirements.

 CSP Subsidised Fees Available